Private, In-Home Tutoring in Fruita, Colorado

-SchoolTutoring Academy’s tutoring programs for Fruita students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Fruita, Colorado students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Mesa County Valley School District uses the Colorado Academic Standards as the basis of students educational experience.
 The demanding curriculum is paired with a variety of educational opportunities in the arts, sports and personal development so that students are prepared for their future in the worldwide community.
 The district is also working on increasing their school community partnerships so that students are provided more opportunities in career learning.